mitsuhiko/insta/vscode-insta/README.md

 ## Features

+The following features are currently available.

+### Jump to Definition

 After loading the extension you can "jump to definition" by hitting "F12" on a snapshot assertion macro:

 ![jump to definition](https://raw.githubusercontent.com/mitsuhiko/insta/master/vscode-insta/images/jump-to-definition.gif)

+### Accepting / Rejecting

+Snapshots can be diffed, accepted and rejected right from within vscode.
+This is available through the following commands:

+* "Compare Snapshots": opens a comparison view, also from the tree view.
+* "Switch Between Snapshots": switches between current and new snapshot.
+* "Accept New Snapshot": moves the new snapshot over the old snapshot.
+* "Reject New Snapshot": rejects (deletes) the new snapshot.

+### Syntax Highlighting

 For all insta `.snap` snapshots from insta syntax highlighting is provided as if they are YAML files.
 For RON snapshots some small tweaks are applied to make them more pleasing to the eyes: